 Flies are attracted to the contents of bins — particularly if there’s food in there — and then, once in the bin, they lay their eggs on the rubbish.
 The eggs are hard to spot, but they then hatch into maggots, which are much more noticeable.

-How to prevent maggots
+How to prevent maggots in your dustbin

 Here are our top tips for prevention:

 - Maggots can only appear in your wheelie bin if flies have been allowed access, so the most important point is to always keep your bin lid closed.
 Don’t be tempted to overfill your bin, as this will leave a gap between the top of the bin and the lid.
 Consider fitting a wheelie bin lock for peace of mind that the waste container is always inaccessible to unwanted guests.

 - Follow the advice in the prevention section above to avoid future problems.